ITfoxtec/FoxIDs/docs/down-party-oidc.md

 > The clients Foxids discovery document is `https://foxids.com/tenant-x/track-y/party-client1/.well-known/openid-configuration`
 > if the client is configured in tenant `tenant-x` and track `track-y` with the application registration client name `party-client1`.

-> A application registration client can possibly support login through multiple [up-parties](parties.md#up-party) by adding the up-party name to the URL.
+> A application registration client can possibly support login through multiple [authentication methods](parties.md#up-party) by adding the authentication method name to the URL.
-> An up-party name e.g. `login` can possible be added to the discovery URL like this `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`
+> An authentication method name e.g. `login` can possible be added to the discovery URL like this `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`

-During RP-initiated logout the up-party name can be omitted in the URL if the ID Token is provided in the request.
+During RP-initiated logout the authentication method name can be omitted in the URL if the ID Token is provided in the request.

 ### Configure Authorization Code Flow for a confidential client
 A confidential client could be a web application where the security is handled by the webserver which also stores the client secret.

 - Specify client name in application registration name.
-- Select allowed up-parties.
+- Select allowed authentication methods.
 - Specify redirect URIs.
 - Specify post logout redirect URI.
 - Select `code` as response type or possible but not recommended `code token` or `code token id_token`.